mdabrowski1990/uds/docs/source/pages/messages.rst

     :language: python

 In this chapter, you will find information about :python:`messages` subpackage implementation.
-It contains code that is required to create and describe transmission of entities that carry diagnostic messages.
+It contains code that enables creation of entities that carry UDS data and helps to describe theirs transmission.

 In implementation we distinguish following entities that carry diagnostic data:
- - `UDS Message`_ - carries application UDS data (diagnostic service) on upper layers (layers 5-7 of OSI model)
+ - `UDS Message`_ - carries application data (diagnostic service) on upper layers (layers 5-7 of UDS OSI model)
- - `Network Protocol Data Unit`_ - it is a single packet that was created after segmentation of UDS Message (layers 3-4 of OSI model)
+ - `Network Protocol Data Unit`_ - it is a single packet that was created after a segmentation of UDS Message (layers 3-4 of UDS OSI model)
- - `Bus Frame`_ - a single frame transmitted over any bus that carries any data (not necessarily related to UDS communication)
+ - `Bus Frame`_ - a single frame transmitted over any bus that carries any data that is not necessarily related to UDS communication (layers 1-2 of bus OSI model)

-Additionally, you will find `Transmission Attributes`_ chapter which contains implementation details of enums that are used to describe type and direction of these entities transmission.
+Additionally, you will find `Transmission Attributes`_ chapter which contains implementation details of enums that are used to describe type and direction of UDS transmission.

 UDS Message